kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 ### MMLU

 MMLU (Massive Multitask Language Understanding) was the benchmark that defined AI progress for half a decade.
 It covers 57 academic subjects, from abstract algebra to world history, using 16k+ multiple-choice questions.
 GPT-3 model scored around 32% in 2020 on MMLU.
-Today every frontier model exceeds 88%, with the best at 93%.
+Today every frontier model exceeds 88%.
 A 2-point gap between models falls within measurement noise.
 MMLU is now a floor check, useful only for confirming a model isn't broken.

 ### MMLU-Pro